-- What's the difference between Bachelor of Arts (A.B.) and Bachelor of Science (S.B.)? - AB: 14-16 courses, more flexible requirements, can do research thesis, can do joint concentration - SB: 20 courses, engineering design courses, including individual capstone design project in ES100 (this is a required thesis), ABET-accredited (for professional licensure) - How can I get involved in research? - · Term-time: SEAS labs welcome undergraduates to work on research projects during the term - · Can do research for credit by taking ES 91r - During summer: Students regularly join SEAS labs with funding through PRISE, HCRP, HUCE - Many students participate in research at other universities through NSF REU programs - What kinds of internships can I do? - Research internships are available through SEAS and national labs.
-See above. - Industry internships are available and can be found by attending SEAS career fairs or talking to the SEAS Experiential Learning Director, Keith Karasek (kkarasek@seas.harvard.edu) - Where do I start? - Start taking math (according to placement) and science in your first year - Talk to a concentration advisor (ADUS) in any of our fields to chat about your options - Take one of our introductory courses (see below) - Joint a SEAS club (HCES, EWB, HURC, etc...)
+- What's the difference between Bachelor of Arts (A.B.) and Bachelor of Science (S.B.)? - AB: 14-16 courses, more flexible requirements, can do research thesis, can do joint concentration - SB: 20 courses, engineering design courses, including individual capstone design project in ES100 (this is a required thesis), ABET-accredited (for professional licensure) - How can I get involved in research? - Term-time: SEAS labs welcome undergraduates to work on research projects during the term - Can do research for credit by taking ES 91r - Can find a SEAS lab by attending the SEAS Research Labs Open House in Nov. and/or Feb. - During summer: Students regularly join SEAS labs with funding through PRISE, HCRP, HUCE - Many students participate in research at other universities through NSF REU programs - What kinds of internships can I do? - Research internships are available through SEAS and national labs.
+See above. - Industry internships are available and can be found by attending SEAS career fairs or talking to the SEAS Experiential Learning Director, Keith Karasek (kkarasek@seas.harvard.edu) - Where do I start? - Start taking math (according to placement) and science in your first year - Talk to a concentration advisor (ADUS) in any of our fields to chat about your options - Take one of our introductory courses (see below) - Join a SEAS club (HCES, EWB, HURC, etc...)